victorcmps/victorcmps/README.md

 ### About
 I'm a professional with 4+ years of experience.
-Currently working at [Banco PAN](https://www.bancopan.com.br/) focusing on front-end using the Angular platform.
+Currently working at [Banco PAN](https://www.bancopan.com.br/).

-Experience in large applications with unit tests, end-to-end tests and CI/CD.

 <br/>